-Deputy Executive Director for The Veterans’ Consortium, a national nonprofit providing free legal services to unrepresented veterans, their families, and caregivers who have filed appeals at the U.S. Court of Appeals for Veterans Claims.
+Is an attorney with the Law Office of John Robert Unruh.
+The Law Office of John Robert Unruh handles cases before the Department of Veterans Affairs and the United States Court of Appeals for Veterans Claims.
 They also handle Federal Tort Claims for veterans.
 Judy is a seasoned veterans’ attorney, having spent more than a decade representing U.S. military veterans before the CAVC, the Federal Circuit, the Board of Veterans’ Appeals (BVA), and the Department of Veterans’ Affairs (DVA).
 She has been a sustaining member of the National Organization of Veterans’ Advocates (NOVA) since 2007.

 A West Point graduate who served in the U.S. Army for 20 years and a cum laude graduate of Georgia State University's College of Law, Mr. Early's legal practice at Shewmaker & Shewmaker in Atlanta GA focuses on elder law and veterans legal issues.
 He also is an adjunct professor at Emory University’s School of Law and serves as the Director of Emory’s Volunteer Clinic for Veterans.